hasura/graphql-engine/docs/graphql/core/queries/query-filters.rst

 **Example: _st_within**

-Fetch a list of geometry values which are within the given ``polygon`` value:
+Fetch a list of geometry values that are within the given ``polygon`` value:

 .. graphiql::
   :view_only: